1. Home

 • Chatbase— Teams that need a fully customizable AI agent built on their internal knowledge

-Customer support has always been a balancing act.
 Customers want instant help, but businesses have limited capacity and human agents to handle it.
 Enter AI agents: not just chatbots that spit out canned replies, but digital teammates that actually get work done.
 Think of them less like an FAQ answering machine and more like a helpful support rep who never sleeps, never forgets and doesn’t ask for a raise.

 What are AI agents for customer support?

-First, let’s clear up some language.
+For buyer evaluation, an AI support agent is software that can resolve common issues using approved knowledge and take actions like updates, refunds or routing with safe escalation to humans.
 Customer service and customer support often get mixed up.
 Service is broad: handling inquiries, building relationships, guiding purchases.
 Support is narrower: helping customers fix problems, navigate issues or get unstuck.

 In this context, an AI agent is more than an AI chatbot.
 Instead of just replying with prewritten lines, it behaves like a real teammate.
 It can manage conversations end-to-end, update customer records, trigger follow-up tasks and know the right time to bring in a human.